Georgia launches new hotline to report human trafficking

 The state Criminal Justice Coordinating Council is funding the hotline via federal grants.

-The hotline was announced during a roundtable meeting Wednesday with the Kemps, state and federal law enforcement officials and trafficking victim advocates.
+The hotline was announced during a roundtable meeting Wednesday, state and federal law enforcement officials and trafficking victim advocates.

 They discussed new Georgia laws aimed at curbing trafficking, efforts by police to rescue victims and federal funding meant to boost services like recovery housing.